The Most Crucial KPIs for Your B2B Product

 MRR is calculated by considering the MRR at the beginning of the month and adding it to the revenue that you got from the new customers and then subtracting it from the churned revenue.

 It is considered best for the SaaS-based models where no extra sales are happening apart from the recurring customers.

 4. Customer Acquisition

-Now, customer acquisition is equally important as the monthly recurring revenue.
+Now, customer acquisition is equally important key performance indicator as the monthly recurring revenue.
 Customer Acquisition is the process of acquiring a new customer by bringing them down in the sales funnel.
 Product teams can measure the customer acquisition rate by using various CRMs.

 If there is a difference between the estimated number of customers and the customers acquired, then your product might need improvement.
 Maybe, the product hasn’t been widely accepted or there has been an overestimation.

 Brainstorm with your team and figure out why your product failed.
 Change the strategies so that you don’t have to rework them again.
 Some KPI measures include a % increase in new users and a new number of users.

 The cost of acquiring a new customer is referred to as the customer acquisition cost (CAC).
 CAC is a critical business metric that many companies and investors consider.
 In fact, many businesses fail because they do not fully understand their customer acquisition cost.

 Hence, it is crucial to understand the CAC if you have planned to run your business eventually.